rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 {{pageNumber,auto}}
 \page
 ### Sopro das Uivantes
   <div class="spell-tags">wind nature cold elemental creation arcane</div>

-_3rd Circle_
+*3rd Circle*
 - **Execução:** padrão;
 - **Alcance:** 4sqr;
 - **Duração:** instantânea;
 - **Resistência:** Fortitude parcial..

----
+___
 Você sopra ar gélido que causa 4d6 pontos de dano de frio (Fortitude reduz à metade).
 Criaturas de tamanho Médio ou menor que falhem na resistência são empurradas 6m na direção oposta.
 Se houver uma parede ou outro objeto sólido (mas não uma criatura) no caminho, a criatura para de se mover, mas sofre 1d6 pontos de dano de impacto.

 - **+2 PM:** aumenta o dano de frio em +2d6.
 - **+2 PM:** além do normal, criaturas que falhem no teste de Fortitude ficam caídas.
 - **+3 PM:** aumenta o tamanho máximo das criaturas afetadas em uma categoria.
 Requer 5º círculo.

 ### Spike Growth
   <div class="spell-tags">plant wild creation arcane</div>

-_2nd Circle_
+*2nd Circle*
 - **Execução:** padrão;
 - **Alcance:** 30sqr;
 - **Alvo:** quadrado de lado 4sqr;
 - **Duração:** concentração..

----
+___
 The ground in the radius centered twists and sprouts hard spikes and thorns.
 The area becomes difficult terrain for the duration.
 When a creature moves into or within the area, it takes 2d4 piercing damage for every 5 feet it travels.

 The transformation of the ground is camouflaged to look natural.
 Any creature that can’t see the area at the time the spell is case must make a Wisdom (Perception) check against your spell save DC to recognize the terrain as hazardous before entering it.

 ### Sugestion
   <div class="spell-tags">enchantment trickery</div>

-_2nd Circle_
+*2nd Circle*
 - **Execução:** padrão;
 - **Alcance:** 6sqr;
 - **Alvo:** 1 criatura;
 - **Duração:** concentração..

----
+___
 You suggest a course of activity (limited to a sentence or two) and magically influence a creature you can see within range that can hear and understand you.
 Creatures that can’t be charmed are immune to this effect.
 The suggestion must be worded in such a manner as to make the course of action sound reasonable.
 Asking the creature to stab itself, throw itself onto a spear, immolate itself, or do some other obviously harmful act ends the spell.

 The target must make a Wisdom saving throw.
 On a failed save, it purses the course of action you described to the best of its ability.
 The suggested course of action can continue for the entire duration.
 If the suggested activity can be completed in a shorter time, the spell ends when the subject finishes what it was asked to do.

 You can also specify conditions that will trigger a special activity during the duration.
 For example, you might suggest that a knight give her warhorse to the first beggar she meets.
 If the condition isn’t met before the spell expires, the activity isn’t preformed.

 If you or any of your companions damage the target, the spell ends.

 ### Sword Burst
   <div class="spell-tags">creation arcane warmagic thaumaturgy</div>

-_Cantrip_
+*Cantrip*
 - **Execução:** padrão;
 - **Alcance:** raio de 1sqr centrado em você;
 - **Duração:** imediata..

----
+___
 You create a momentary circle of spectral blades that sweep around you.
 Each creature within range, other than you, must succeed on a Dexterity saving throw or take 1d6 force damage.

 - **+2PM:** increase the damage by +1d6

 {{pageNumber,auto}}
 \page
 ### Teia
   <div class="spell-tags">arcane creation feral wild</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** padrão;
 - **Alcance:** curto;
 - **Duração:** cena;
 - **Resistência:** Dex.

----
+___
 Teia cria várias camadas de fibras entrelaçadas e pegajosas na área.
 Qualquer criatura na área que falhar na resistência fica enredada.
 Uma vítima pode se libertar com uma ação padrão e um teste de Acrobacia ou Atletismo.
 A área ocupada por Teia é terreno difícil.
 A Teia é inflamável.
 Qualquer ataque que cause dano de fogo destrói as teias por onde passar, libertando as criaturas enredadas mas deixando-as em chamas (veja Condições, no Apêndice).

 - **+1 PM:** além do normal, criaturas que falhem na resistência também ficam imóveis.
 - **+2 PM:** além do normal, no início de seus turnos a magia afeta novamente qualquer criatura na área, exigindo um novo teste de Reflexos.
 Requer 2º círculo.
 - **+2 PM:** aumenta a área em +1 cubo de 1,5m.

 ### Thorn Whip
   <div class="spell-tags">wild plant summon creation arcane</div>

-_Cantrip_
+*Cantrip*
 - **Execução:** padrão;
 - **Alcance:** 3m (2 quadrados de 1,5m);
 - **Alvo:** 1 criatura;
 - **Duração:** instantânea..

----
+___
 You create a long, vine-like whip covered in thorns that lashes out at your command toward a creature in range.
 Make a melee spell attack against the target.
 If the attack hits, the creature takes 1d6 piercing damage, and if you pass the creature's Defense by 5 or more (+5 for every size category difference between you), you may pull the creature up to 10 feet closer to you.

 - **+2 PM:** Increase damage by +2d6.
 - **+1PM:** +2 to hit.

 ### Thunderclap
   <div class="spell-tags">wind nature transmutation arcane</div>

-_Cantrip_
+*Cantrip*
 - **Execução:** padrão;
 - **Alcance:** raio de 1sqr centrado em você;
 - **Duração:** imediata..

----
+___
 You create a burst of thunderous sound, which can be heard 100 feet away.
 Each creature other than you within 5 feet of you must make a Constitution saving throw.
 On a failed save, the creature takes 1d6 thunder damage.

 - **+2PM:** increase the damage by 1d6

 ### Thunderous Smite
   <div class="spell-tags">warmagic water nature arcane</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** movimento;
 - **Alcance:** pessoal;
 - **Duração:** 1 rodada..

----
+___
 The first time you hit with a melee weapon attack during this spell’s duration, your weapon rings with thunder that is audible within 300 feet of you, and the attack deals an extra 2d6 thunder damage to the target.
 Additionally, if the target is a creature, it must succeed on a Strength saving throw or be pushed 10 feet away from you and knocked prone.

 {{pageNumber,auto}}
 \page
 ### Thunderwave
   <div class="spell-tags">transmutation arcane lighning wind nature no-energy elemental</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** 1 Action;
 - **Alcance:** Self (3sqr cube);
 - **Duração:** Instantaneous.

----
+___
 A wave of thunderous force sweeps out from you.
 Each creature in a 3sqr-foot cube originating from you must make a Constitution saving throw.
 On a failed save, a creature takes 2d6 bludgeoning damage and is pushed 2sqr away from you.
 On a successful save, the creature takes half as much damage and isn’t pushed.

 - **+2PM:** increse the size of the cube by 1sqr.
 - **+1PM:** increase the damage by 1d6.

 ### Toque Chocante
   <div class="spell-tags">lighning elemental evocation thaumaturgy warmagic arcane</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** padrão;
 - **Alcance:** toque;
 - **Alvo:** 1 criatura;
 - **Duração:** instantânea;
 - **Crítico:** 20/2x.

----
+___
 Arcos elétricos envolvem sua mão.
 Faça um melee spell attack contra o alvo, causando 2d8+2 pontos de dano de eletricidade num acerto.
 Se o alvo usa armadura de metal você tem vantagem no ataque.

 - **+1 PM:** aumenta o dano em 1d8+1.
 - **+2 PM:** Você encanta uma arma que esteja segurando em vez das suas mãos.
 Em vez de um ataque de feitiço, faça um ataque com a arma e dê o dano da arma e da magia.
 - **+2 PM:** muda o alcance para pessoal e o alvo para **área:** explosão com 6m de raio.
 Você dispara raios pelas pontas dos dedos que afetam todas as criaturas na área

 ### Tranquilidade
   <div class="spell-tags">enchantment trickery</div>

-_1st Circle_
+*1st Circle*
 - **Execução:** padrão;
 - **Alcance:** curto;
 - **Alvo:** 1 animal ou humanoide;
 - **Duração:** cena;
 - **Resistência:** Vontade parcial..

----
+___
 Você emana ondas de serenidade.
 Se falhar na resistência, o alvo tem sua atitude mudada para indiferente e não pode atacar ou realizar qualquer ação agressiva.
 Se passar, sofre –2 em testes de ataque.
 Qualquer ação hostil contra o alvo ou seus aliados dissipa a magia e faz ele retornar à atitude que tinha antes (ou pior, de acordo com o mestre).

 - **+1 PM:** muda o alvo para 1 criatura.